Thirty-four years ago, Graceland became a memorial shrine. The day before, August 16th 1977, the King of Rock and Roll had died in it, his home.

 You can tour the grounds.
 A paddock near the house had about six horses in it.
 A couple of them would remember Elvis.
 The others were Lisa Marie’s and Priscilla’s.
 They came charging over to the fence, looking for treats.
-I pulled handles of grass, fearful I was going to be yelled at but no one said anything.
-The horses happily munched the grass.
+I pulled handfuls of grass, fearful I was going to be yelled at.
+But no one said anything.
+The horses happily munched the grass I gave them.

 Quite close by is Elvis’ grave.
 The true believers circle around it, taking pictures, looking down misty-eyed.
 They stay there a long time.